Joe Burrow Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Burrow has passed for 2,645 yards while completing 68.3% of his throws (215-of-315), with 21 touchdowns and 11 interceptions (264.5 yards per game).

-- The Bengals, who rank 11th in the NFL in points scored, have dropped back to pass 54.8% of the time while running the football 45.2% of the time.

-- Burrow has attempted 35 of his 315 passes in the red zone, accounting for 57.4% of his team's red zone plays.
+- Burrow has thrown 35 passes in the red zone this season, 57.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Steelers.